Shibboleth, InCommon, and Attributes

 If the attributes you are requesting fall under established review procedures, they will pass your request on to the appropriate data steward(s), manager(s), or review group.

 Complex or difficult requests may take several weeks for approval and several more weeks after that for set up.
-For example, if new data feeds need to be established, custom programming needs to be done, or if several units/institutions need to coordinate with each other, considerable time may be needed.
+If new data feeds need to be established, custom programming will be needed.
+If several units/institutions need to coordinate with each other, considerable time may be needed.
 Please take this into account when creating your project plan and allow sufficient time.